KeshavSharma972/python/README.md

-This is an project for Data Science course
+This is an project repo for Data Science course